It’s alright to be different…

 An Idea at the Kitchen Table

-We were sitting at Keith’s kitchen table about six years ago.
+We were sitting at Keith’s kitchen table in 2011.
 We began talking about Internet radio stations, and an idea began to form around our love for music.
 ReedRADIO.com was the result of that conversation.
 We stumbled at first.
 We knew absolutely nothing about starting and running a business, and even less about Internet radio stations.
 We couldn’t even agree on a format for the station because our musical tastes were so different.

 So, our first attempt failed, and that was okay.
 We learned so much along the way: like how not to do business with jerks.
 How to protect our brand so that it embodied our core values.
 How to harness technology, and make it work for us.
 It’s been three years since ReedRADIO.com went dark after our first try, but we finally figured it out.
 ReedRADIO.com is not just about good music.
-The station is about being laid-back, nostalgic, and inclusive.
-It’s about shared music experiences with listeners from every corner of the globe.
-It’s about family. #reedradio
+First and foremost, ReedRADIO.com is about family.
+It’s about being laid-back, nostalgic, and inclusive.
+It’s about shared music experiences with listeners from every corner of the globe. #reedradio

-Keith and I work collaboratively on developing the station’s audio and video programming.
-Lets face it!
+Keith and I work collaboratively on the development of the station’s audio and video programming.
+Let’s be honest!
 There are a million Internet radio stations out there in the universe.
 We know that.
-But what makes ReedRADIO.com stand above the crowd is that place, after work and home, where we can relax and recharge.
+But what makes ReedRADIO.com stand above the crowd is that place, after work and home, where our listeners can relax and recharge.
 ReedRADIO.com is “that place.”
 We invite you to get to know us.
-You just might come to think ReedRADIO.com as the coolest thing to happen to Internet radio since…well, internet radio.
-Click HERE for more information about how you can become part of the ReedRADIO.com community.
+You just might come to think ReedRADIO.com as the coolest thing to happen to Internet Radio since…well, internet Radio.